Gabriel-8813/Crime_Stats_Ontario/README.md

 •	Error Handling: Robust error handling ensures that any issues during data fetching are logged, while the application gracefully returns an empty DataFrame, promoting resilience and reliability.

+### HTML Option of Creating Frontend Interface
+Alternatively we considered using a webpage to display our data having accessed it using a Flask API.
+To do this, we used 'render_template' function to render the index.html file.
+Created a dropdown menu of cities in our data as the alternative to further explore the data.

 ## Technical Tool & Libraries

 #### Languages & Libraries: